 The first Secretary of the Treasury, Alexander Hamilton, proposed the Federal government accept public responsibility for safety at sea.
 On August 7, 1789, President George Washington approved the enabling Ninth Act of Congress.
 To counter the smuggling and other illegal activities rampant at this time, Hamilton proposed a seagoing military force to support national economic policy.
-Mere legal-paper status was not enough to combat criminal activity: on August 4, 1790, the Revenue Cutter Service’s predecessor, the Revenue Marine, was born.
+Mere legal-paper status was not enough to combat criminal activity: on August 4, 1790, what was eventually named the Revenue Cutter Service, came into existence.

 The first commissioned officer was Hopley Yeaton, commanding officer of the Revenue cutter Scammel.
 Yeaton, a veteran of the Continental Navy, owned a slave named Senegal who served Yeaton on many cruises.
 Alexander Hamilton’s request for "ten boats" for the protection of revenue specified each be armed with swivels, small cannons on a revolving base that could be turned and fired in every direction.

 Historical records of the Service reveal that the practice of officers using slaves as stewards, cooks and seamen on board Revenue cutters appears to have been a common one.
 A Service regulation dated November 1, 1843 officially banned this practice by prohibiting any slave "from ever being entered for the Service, or to form a complement of any vessel of the Revenue Marine of the United States ."